 Japanese is a difficult language to many, so you have definitely come to the right place.
 There has been a lot of discussion online about what IMABI is and is not.
 However, many have extremely misunderstood the intentions here.
 So, I feel that it is imperative to clearly outline the ends and outs of this work.

 Japanese has and will always be my passion.
-This site was born from my person.
 When I made the first page of this site in February of 2009, I didn't really know what to make.
 I first made basic resource pages.
-I initially intended to make a Kanji resource, but I soon forgot about the web pages.
+I initially intended to make a Kanji resource, but I quickly became absorbed with teaching grammar instead.

 Lesson 1 has had the most editing done on it.
 Originally, it was about loan words particularly from English.
 The idea was to encourage people to learn Japanese by showing them familiar words.
 However, it soon became evident pronunciation should precede it.
 So, this was added.
 There is a lot about pronunciation and writing.
 So, Lesson 1 turned into today's 1~4.
 As the site came along, the advanced section was beginning, and there was still plenty of room for renovation.
 When I look at Lesson 1 now, I see a job well done.